cztomczak/cefpython/api/Request.md

 | --- | --- |
 | __Return__ | list/dict |

 Get the post data.
+All strings are byte strings.
 If the form content type is "multipart/form-data" then the post data will be returned as a list.
 If the form content type is "application/x-www-form-urlencoded" then the post data will be returned as a dict.